 Are you looking for a screw-free solution to connect two pieces of wood?
 If you have access to a laser cutter, we might have just the thing for you.

-Recently, we were considering a simple method for producing a few hundred small custom brackets.
-These brackets consisted of two parts, and with our access to laser technology, we thought about a laser-cut solution.
+Not too long ago, I was searching for a simple method for producing a few hundred small custom brackets.
+These brackets consisted of two parts, and with our access to laser technology, using the laser cutter was the obvious choice.

-We needed a quick and effortless way to connect the two laser-cut pieces together.
-The concept of using a wedged joint immediately came to mind, and I couldn't resist testing if it would be successful.
-And it certainly was!
+The brackets would be made from two separate parts, both cut by the laser.
+Because I had to make so many, I was looking for a fast way to connect the two pieces together.
+The concept of using a wedged joint immediately came to mind, and I could not resist testing it.
+And it certainly was successful!

-In the end, we discovered that we didn't actually need the brackets (and it's always better to have no unnecessary parts), but we did create a fascinating new joint that can be laser-cut.
+In the end, we discovered that we did not actually need the brackets (and it is always better to have no unnecessary parts lying around), but we did create a fascinating new joint that can be cut with your laser.

 The joint consists of two main parts: the tenon, which acts as the insert, and the mortise, which serves as the opening.
 The design of the tenon allows for a wedge to be driven between its split sides, exerting pressure and securing the joint in place.
-What's unique is that the wedge is seamlessly (literally) integrated into the design, held in place by two small tabs.
-To assemble the joint, simply insert the tenon into the mortise and use a hammer to tap the wedge until it sits flush with the surface.
+What is unique is that the wedge is seamlessly (literally) integrated into the design, held in place by two small tabs.
+To assemble the joint, simply insert the tenon into the mortise and use a hammer to tap the wedge until it is level with the surface.
 Voila!
 The pieces are now firmly joined together.

 Advantages

-What's interesting about this joint is how quickly and easily it can be assembled.
-With just one strike of a hammer, you're done.
-You don't even need to pick up and insert the wedge.
+What is interesting about this joint is how quickly and easily it can be assembled.
+With just one strike of a hammer, you are done.
+You do not even need to pick up and insert the wedge.
 Additionally, the advantage of being able to laser this joint is that once you have the correct design (which is free to download, see below), you can consistently replicate it with minimal effort.
 Furthermore, this joint requires no screws or glue, which not only saves you money and hassle, but also adds to the elegance of using a single material and production method.
 Personally, I find this aspect truly exciting.

 If desired, the tenon can be extended slightly above the mortise top, allowing for the opportunity to create a smooth surface by using sandpaper to remove the lasered edge.
 This will result in a clean and polished appearance.